therealarckler/JOE/README.md

 JOE allows you to send MIDI messages with ToF sensors to/from a serial device (like an Arduino.)

-You will need the framework Hinduino https://github.com/ddiakopoulos/hiduino
+You will need the framework Hiduino https://github.com/ddiakopoulos/hiduino

 The project home page is https://github.com/therealarckler/JOE